oscaribv/pyaneti/README.md

 ```

-You will see something like this
+You will see some nice plots that look like this

 <img src="./src/images/testb_tr.png" style="width: 250px;"/>
 <img src="./src/images/testb_rv.png" style="width: 250px;"/>

-Let me explain you briefly what this is:
+Let me explain you briefly what this test fit was about:
 > If you were an advanced alien civilization with really high technology, and "lucky" enough to see an Earth-like planet crossing in front of a Sun-like star, **this is how the Earth would look like to you**.

 Look at those well-known parameters: